 Weekend in Formentera: Things to see and do

-On this trip it was just the two of us, me and my husband, looking for experiencing new Romantic places in Spain and enjoying Formentera´s unmatched nature.
+On this trip it was just the two of us, me and my husband, looking to experience new Romantic places in Spain and enjoying Formentera´s unmatched nature.

 Early Friday morning, we drove to Denia and visited a gorgeous Jardin D´Albarda, one of the most charming gardens in Spain.
 After lunch, we left our car in the port of Denia.